Phillip McGrath

-Phillip McGrath (born 7 April 1992) is a former Northern Irish football player, who is now a Foundation Hub Officer for The Manchester United Foundation, based at Werneth School, Stockport.
+Phillip McGrath (born 7 April 1992) is a Northern Irish former football player, who is now a Foundation Hub Officer for The Manchester United Foundation, based at Werneth School, Stockport.
 He began his youth career at Glenavon Academy, making appearances for the Northern Ireland U-17 in 2008.
 He was signed by Oldham in 2008, but spent much of his time there side-lined by injuries.
 He subsequently joined FC United of Manchester and Salford City.

 Career

 Early years

 As a child he played for his home town side Banbridge Football Club as a youth and progressed to play for Glenavon Academy in the Lisburn Junior League and was awarded the Player's player of the year award in 2008.

 Oldham Athletic

 He moved to Oldham Athletic in the summer of 2008, joining the youth team on a two-year scholarship.
 His early career at the club was troubled by a succession of injuries.
 He was injured on international duty in his first year at the club, with damaged ankle ligaments keeping him out for three months.
 In 2009–10, he sustained medial ligament damage in a knee which kept him on the sidelines for a similar length of time, before then being out after a hernia operation.

 In April 2010, he was awarded a one-year professional contract by the club after his injury-ravaged season.
 In September 2010 he was injured again, and had an operation to repair an anterior cruciate knee ligament.
 It was expected that this injury would keep him out for the rest of the season but in early April 2011 he made his comeback for Oldham's reserve team.
 He finally made his senior debut for the club on 30 April 2011, as an 89th-minute substitute in the League One match against Swindon Town.

 At the end of the 2010–11 season, he was offered a new contract by Oldham which was signed on 12 May 2011.
 However, in July he was injured again, with a second cruciate ligament injury to his right knee in twelve months.

 He was released by Oldham at the end of the 2011–12 season, along with eight other players.